pts/pts-chroot-env-qq/README.txt

   command as root within the chroot.
 For some commands (such as apt-get, dpkg and su), prepending root is not deeded, because pts_chroot_env_qq.sh recognizes them and runs them as root.
+* sudo and su do not work by default within most chroot environments (and it is good security practice to prevent them from working), use qq root instead.
 * Alternatively, run qq cd to see a writable directory name which works inside and outside the chroot.
 You can use this directory to transfer files even is a regular (non-root) user between the chroot and the host.
 * To install packages to a Debian or Ubuntu chroot, first run `qq apt-get update', then run `qq apt-get install PACKAGENAME'.
 * To force rootless mode, run qq use-rootless [...].
-* To force sudo for the initial setup (rather than rooless mode), run qq use-sudo [...].
+* To force sudo for the initial setup (rather than rootless mode), run qq use-sudo [...].

 Compatibility with old Linux systems: